 A mix of nonchalant cool style that only the French know how to perfect and values that reflect what the current generation believe in has made them one of the most wanted trainer brands.
-What’s even more encouraging is that it that it engages customers in who recognise the brand but don’t necessarily know the story, many of whom become newly converted to the benefits of shopping ethically.
+What’s even more encouraging is that it engages customers in who recognise the brand but don’t necessarily know the story, many of whom become newly converted to the benefits of shopping ethically.
 So what is it that makes Veja so special?
-From design, to production to the people we tell their story below:
+From design to production to the people we tell their story below:

 WHERE IT ALL BEGAN:

 Veja's founders had previously worked on sustainability projects around the world and decided it was time to prove that innovative design, fair trade and eco-friendliness could go together.
 The pair travelled to Brazil to meet with families farming organic cotton and tapping wild Amazonian rubber.
 And so Veja began.
-The duo now work with 350 families split into 5 cooperatives.
+The duo now works with 350 families split into 5 cooperatives.
 Their original designs were based on a 1970s Brazilian Volleyball trainer which quickly evolved into various collections we now know and love.

 "We won't stop showing people that fashion design and respect for the environment are achievable, even if it is not the easier path to follow."

 Located in the Northeast of Brazil, the state of Ceará has vast wealth inequalities, fragile soils and a tendency towards drought.
-In contrast to the predominant monoculture farming system, a group of small producers grow cotton and food plants under agro-ecology principals which ban agro-chemicals and pesticides.
+In contrast to the predominant monoculture farming system, a group of small producers grow cotton and food plants under agro-ecology principals which ban agrochemicals and pesticides.

 For those small-scale farmers (1 hectare of land on average), farming development goes hand-in-hand with environmental protection.
 Veja buys cotton from 320 families who live from organic farming.
 Respecting fair trade rules.
 This cotton is spun then weaved into canvas for Veja sneakers and accessories.